Easy Vegan Bean Burritos

 - Black olives for garnish

-Spoon some the bean mixture onto the centers of each flour tortilla.
+- Spoon some the bean mixture onto the centers of each flour tortilla.
 Sprinkle with some grated cheese, if desired, and top with a spoonful or so of salsa.
-Fold the burritos as directed in the illustration below.
+Fold two sides over the filling, then roll up snugly.